-At Camp Trillium we recognize that being a parent/caregiver of a child with cancer is unbelievably difficult and we want to offer you the benefits that can come from camp.
-When you participate in a camp program all the activities are optional, so you can jump in or just take some time for yourself.
+We recognize that being a parent/caregiver of a child with cancer is unbelievably difficult and we want to offer you the benefits that can come from camp.
+All the activities are optional, so you can jump in or just take some time for yourself.
 Special Friends or counselors are matched up with families to help maximize their camp experience.
-The Special Friends can help supervise your children, take them to the different activities, babysit them at night time or just check in on your family.
+Special Friends can help supervise your children, take them to the different activities, babysit them at night time or just check in on your family.
 Your time at camp is in your hands and can be enjoyed many different ways.
-So give your Camp Director a call with any questions or concerns at anytime, we want you to feel safe, excited and eager to see what all the commotion is about camp!
+So give your Camp Director a call with any questions or concerns at any time, we want you to feel safe, excited and eager to see what all the commotion is about camp!

 What makes us different from other camps is that our programs are tailored to the unique needs of children with cancer, even if they are still on treatment.
 We strive to accommodate everyone who comes out to camp, regardless of ability.
 We encourage you to contact us if you have any specific questions or concerns.

 Our Nursing Director is a pediatric oncology nurse, and supervises a team of nurses for all the overnight programs.
 As well, a pediatric oncologist is available on call in case of emergency.
-Each day, Camp Trillium has a nurse present at all times.
+Each day, we have a nurse present at all times.
 Nurses are responsible for storing and dispensing campers’ medication, and taking care of any injuries or illnesses that may occur.
 If a camper requires cancer treatment while at camp, it can be arranged with the nearest clinic to the site.

 This is just a sample packing list.
 When you sign up for camp, you will receive a more detailed list, depending on which programs you will be attending.

 Note: There is no internet access, and limited mobile phone reception for parents.
 Pay phones are available for parents at Family Camp.
-No mobile phones are permitted during Residential Camp.
+No mobile phones are permitted during overnight camp.